hadronomy/brain/200 Misc/My rust tools and crates.md

 ## Tools

 %%
-Move all of this into a obsidian database (For easy search and querry)
+Move all of this into a obsidian database (For easy search and query)
 %%

 ### Cargo Plugins (cargo-whatever)